Matrix nearness problems and eigenvalue optimization: Numerical range under structured perturbations

 \subsection{Numerical range and dissipativity}

-The {\it numerical range} (or {\it field of values}) of a matrix $A\in\C^{n,n}$ is the range of the Rayleigh quotients, where $\|\cdot\|$ is the Euclidean norm.
-The real part of a rightmost point of $W(A)$ is the {\it numerical abscissa},
+The {\it numerical range} (or {\it field of values}) of a matrix $A\in\C^{n,n}$ is the range of the Rayleigh quotients, where $\|\cdot\|$ is the Euclidean norm. \bcl The set $W(A)$ is convex and contains the eigenvalues of $A$.
+For a comparison of numerical range and pseudospectra we refer to Trefethen \& Embree (\cite{TreE05}), Chapter 17. \ecl